-Hepatitis C. A serious disease that comes without warning.
+Hepatitis C. A serious liver disease that comes without warning.

-Hepatitis C is referred to as the silent disease because people infected often don’t show signs of illness.
+Hepatitis C is referred to as a “silent disease” because people infected often don’t show signs of illness.
 There are an estimated 250,000 Canadians living with hepatitis C and up to 44% of those infected don’t know they have the disease.
 They could be your neighbour, your co-worker, your friend, a family member – or it could be you.